 Candy + Home, Home

 Here's a few more quilts that we lay under these days.
-These were made using two similar processes - where you essentially deconstruct a large-print fabric on the repeat, and reassemble the fabric into spiralesque units using the cuts from the repeat (if that makes any sense). neither of these quilts are original designs, since i was following instructions to make them. but still, i chose the fabrics, and the arrangements, and i still love them even if they are not wholly borne from my brain.
+These were made using two similar processes - where you essentially deconstruct a large-print fabric on the repeat, and reassemble the fabric into spiralesque units using the cuts from the repeat (if that makes any sense). neither of these quilts are original designs, since i was following instructions to make them. but still, i chose the fabrics, and the arrangements, and i still love them even if they are not wholly born from my brain.

 Home, Home (2011) this quilt is made from "one-block wonder" instructions using a large print of buffalos grazing on the plains.
 I established the palette for the geometric cubes from that fabric. this technique requires 6 repeats and the row size is uniform no matter the repeat size.
 This quilt is very particular about exact angles - a 60 degree ruler is essential, as is patience.